Compatibility

 Patched is intended to reduce conflicts between data/resource packs as well as between other mods.
 It's also intended to ease the maintenance of these files, as you don't have to worry about other parts of the file becoming out of date (such as Minecraft updates that modify a biome you're changing an unrelated part of).

-Patched also comes with a few commands to inspect the state of the game (/patchedc for client-side):
+Patched comes with a few commands to inspect the state of the game (/patchedc

-• /patched list packs shows a list of packs that have patches
+shows a list of packs that have patches/patched list patches <pack>

 How it works

 Patched allows creating these so-called "patch" files with the same name as the file being patched.
 These patches follow the syntax of RFC 6902, with extra features to make it better in a modding context.
-The patch syntax is documented here and there is a guide to authoring patches here.
-For example, to remove gravel from plains biomes:
+The mod's documentation details how to write these patches (and what other features are available).
+For example, to remove gravel from the plains biome:

 {